reecetech/pactman/README.md

 ### Writing multiple pacts

-During a test run you're likely to need to write multiple pact interactions for a consumer/provider relationship. `pactman` will manage the pact file using some simple rules:
+During a test run you're likely to need to write multiple pact interactions for a consumer/provider relationship. `pactman` will manage the pact file as follows:

 - When `has_pact_with()` is invoked it will by default remove any existing pact JSON file for the stated consumer & provider.